Skip to main content

 • A physical therapist who is experienced in treating people with pulmonary problems.

 • A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in cardiovascular and pulmonary physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.